Mission of the Palm Harbor Library

 - Unattended children under the age of 10

-- Bathing, shaving, washing clothes or other misuse of restrooms
+- Bathing, shaving, washing clothes or other misuses of restrooms

-- Distribution or posting of printed materials not approved by PHL administration
+- Distribution or posting of printed materials not approved by Palm Harbor Library administration

 - Loitering, including refusal to leave at closing or emergency evacuation